MaaYuu/Basic-TM1-Codeditor/README.md

-# Basic-TM1-Codeditor
+#TM1-Codeditor

-This is a basic code editor that utilizes from TM1 Rest API.
+This is a code editor that utilizes from TM1 Rest API.

 Used libraries:
+* jQuery
-* Jquery
+* jQuery-Ace
 * Bootstrap
 * Jstree